 Summer Internship: Red Oak Growth Partners

-How I'm involved with entrepreneurship and/or VC: Concentration in Entrepreneurship, VC lab participant, in-school internship with Lightbank, Pre-MBA internship with Primary Venture Partners, VCIC participant
+How I’m Involved in Entrepreneurship/VC: Concentration in Entrepreneurship, VC lab participant, in-school internship with Lightbank, Pre-MBA internship with Primary Venture Partners, VCIC participant

 Fun Fact: I'm a semi-professional daily fantasy sports player